Bloom's Taxonomy & More

-- The format typically begins with the phrase "Upon completion of this course the student will be able to:" with a list of those expectations following.
+- The format typically begins with the phrase "Upon completion of this course or program or service the student will be able to:" with a list of those expectations following.

 UC/CSU schools require a majority of the outcomes demonstrate critical thinking.